Ethan Brand: Plot

 A lime-burner named Bartram and his son hear a disturbing roar of laughter echo through the twilight in the hills.
 Soon thereafter, Ethan Brand arrives at the lime kiln and is questioned by Bartram.
 Brand says that he used to keep the very same kiln before he went off in search of the "unpardonable sin", which he claims to have found.
 When asked what the unpardonable sin is, Brand replies, “It is a sin that grew within my own breast.
 A sin that grew nowhere else!
 The sin of an intellect that triumphed over the sense of brotherhood with man and reverence for God, and sacrificed everything to its own mighty claims!
 The only sin that deserves a recompense of immortal agony!
 Freely, were it to do again, would I incur the guilt.
 Unshrinkingly I accept the retribution!"
-Bartram doesn't understand, and mutters to himself that Brand is a mad man.
+Bartram does not understand, and mutters to himself that Brand is a mad man.

 A group of townspeople arrive at the scene to gawk at Brand.
 In the course of his interactions with them, Brand is disturbed by their coarse behavior and begins to doubt whether he really found the unpardonable sin.
 When the townspeople compare Brand to another so called "madman" named Humphrey, Brand recalls a victim of his search, Esther (Humphrey's daughter), who left the province to become a circus performer and who subsequently became the subject of Brand's psychological experiment.
 Brand remembers that the research, "wasted, absorbed, and perhaps annihilated her soul, in the process," and so he is again convinced that he found the "unpardonable sin".

 The Wandering Jew, carrying a diorama on his back, joins the assembled near the kiln after dusk.
 The children of the town flock to the Jew to see his images.
 When Brand looks into the diorama, he sees something that disturbs him.
 He orders the Jew to get into the furnace or leave.

 A village dog chases his own tail.
 The villagers head home, and Brand is left with Bartram and his son.
 Brand offers to tend the fire overnight, so Bartram and the boy go home.

 Brand decides that his "task is done, and well done," and he climbs into the furnace to his death.
 Bartram and his son, after a night of fitful sleep and dreams full of maniacal laughter, awake to find the landscape populated by heavenly atmospheric phenomena.
 When they realize that Brand is gone, and that "the sky and the mountains all seem glad of it," they look into the lime kiln and find Brand's skeleton, transformed into lime.
 Inside the rib cage is a chunk of lime in the shape of a human heart.
 Bartram pokes the fragile artifacts and they crumble to dust.